 Let’s look at the three main characteristics that cults manifest, as well as the seven elements of indoctrination used by cults, with the question in mind, “how does this apply to the Jehovah’s Witnesses?”

-- Authoritarian leadership, with extreme beliefs, claims to be appointed by God.
+- Authoritarian leadership, with extreme beliefs, and claiming to be appointed by God.

 - An indoctrination program with the following seven elements.